sphere media background sample

 The challenge of decarbonising industry

-- Companies energy sufficiency
+- Achieving energy sufficiency

-Decarbonise industry by taking action at source: simply produce less of what emits CO2.
+Simply produce less of what emits CO2.

 - Technological developments

-"Continuous progress"
+“Continuous progress” means things like:

-.
-The transition towards non-fossil fuels (such as biomass energy or biogas);
+Swapping to non-fossil fuels (such as biomass energy or biogas);

 Disruptive technologies: hydrogen and CCUS